APogue/APogue.github.io/_posts/posts/2024-08-05-Intro-Background-Context.md

 		- USAC has a set of [bylaws](https://static1.squarespace.com/static/6508fc8793db9d26ceab8952/t/6641d05eb7443b3f12156677/1715994667939/bylaws.2023-05-09.pdf#page=1)

+			- I.D.
+Conflict of Interest

+				- Discrimination represents a conflict of interest when involved in political activity

+			- II.E.
+Removal Process

 				- The process for initiating a hearing solely based on the identification of cause

 				- Removal from Council requires 2/3 vote

 		- UC student government has the [right to take positions on public issues](https://policy.ucop.edu/doc/2710526/PACAOS-60)